 - Purchase of new housing

-- Work in an existing dwelling to save energy, to enlarge it (by extension or by raising it) or to transform a dwelling that was not intended for the dwelling.
-The amount of work must be at least equal to €4,000..
+- Work in an existing dwelling to save energy, to enlarge it (by extension or by elevation) or to transform into a dwelling a space that was not intended for the dwelling.
+The amount of work must be at least €4,000.

 This period may be extended to a maximum of 6 years if the following 2 conditions are met:

 - The dwelling will be occupied by the borrower from the date of retirement